Reference

 Bring your own controller

 Any controller not in the recognised-surfaces list works through MIDI Learn on the MIDI page.
-Tap LEARN, turn a knob or press a button, then pick a destination from the binding card.
+Tap LEARN, turn a knob or press a button, then pick a destination from the binding card (see the CC Mapping: LEARN workflow section for the LISTENING and DETECTED states walked through).
 Each binding persists until removed.
 Because Learn runs at the Control Matrix layer, it is completely independent of the engine on screen and of the recognised-surface path.

-~/.brume/cc-bindings.json.~/.brume/cc-bindings.json on the device as part of the full Control Matrix.
+~/.brume/cc-bindings.json on the device as part of the full Control Matrix.
 The file is written after each LEARN save, binding removal, or reset, and read at startup; a missing or malformed file is treated as “no bindings yet” (the defaults load and startup continues).
-The file is plain JSON, so it can be inspected or hand-edited for bulk operations — for example, exporting a working set of bindings for backup or sharing between devices.
+The file is plain JSON, so it can be inspected or hand-edited for bulk operations like exporting a working set of bindings for backup or sharing between devices.

 To add a new recognised surface at the code level, three small edits cover it: